roytang/blog/content/posts/2008/05/predictions-for-pro-tour-hollywood.md

 Chapin makes it to top 8 with an innovative new combo deck that absolutely eats up faeries, but loses in the finals to some Japanese guy with 2/2 dorks out of the board.

 Edit (May 24 9AM): After six rounds, Chapin is at 3 points (one and five).
 My new bet is Wafo-Tapa.
-I hear he&#8217;s piloting some sort of five-color control.
+I hear he&'s piloting some sort of five-color control.